thsis/INFOSYS/README.md

 For starters we fit a simple LSTM network with one hidden layer and 4 neurons.
 The red line is the original data and the blue and green lines depict the fit on the train and test set respectively.

-We see that, on the early parts of the time series, the model fits the data only poorly - but after a certain time period the fit becomes better, which even generalizes to the test set.
+We see that, on the early parts of the time series, the model fits the data already very good, however when looking at the test set the fit becomes a little worse, this means that our initial proof of concept is overfitting the training data.

-We conclude that the LSTM's forget-gate automatically set the early points in the series to zero and used the more recent observation to generate predictions.
+In spite of the initial overfitting we conclude that the LSTM's forget-gate is indeed capable of automatically setting the irrelevant points in the series to zero, it just needs a little tuning.

+Encouraged by these findings we also expect the **GRU** to perform even better, since it is better suited to deal with the problem of both exploding and vanishing gradients.

 ## Further steps